skulltech/sumit-ghosh.com/_pages/projects.md

 - [__Kumbu Functional Test Suite__](https://www.getkumbu.com/): Currently I'm writing an extensive test-suite for the digital memories platform [Kumbu](https://www.getkumbu.com/), using `py.test` and `Selenium` as the technology stack.

+- [__musically-bot__](https://github.com/SkullTech/musically-bot): A script that automates some task on the app _Musical.ly_.
+It uses `Appium` through `ADB` to control the app running on an _Android_ device, connected to the machine running the code through USB.

+## Personal Projects to-do | Contributions are welcome

+These are some personal projects that I'm working on, but as these lack any monetary incentive, development on these may be slow or halted, sadly.
+It'd be great if any of these generate enough interest in you, leading you to contribute to it!

+- [__Django-RedditAuth__](https://github.com/SkullTech/django-redditauth): A `Django` app for Reddit authentication using `OAuth2`.
+It's similar to [`django-allauth`](https://www.intenct.nl/projects/django-allauth/), only that it only deals with _Reddit_'s auth, instead of _all_, so a lot cleaner and light.

+- [__Plan-Reddit__](https://github.com/SkullTech/plan-reddit): A webapp for automatic posting to sub-reddits according to a pre-defined schedule.
+It can be used for effectively reaching out to redditers, as sub-reddits get most active in a specific time of the day/week only.

 ## Scripts | CLI tools | Small libraries